gnosisguild/zodiac-guard-scope/docs/setup_guide.md

 ## Deploying the ScopeGuard

+The guard only has one attribute which is:
+- Owner: address that can call setter functions

 Hardhat tasks can be used to deploy a ScopeGuard instance.
-There are two different tasks to deploy it, the first one is through a normal deployment and passing arguments to the constructor (with the task `setup`), or, deploy the Module through a [Minimal Proxy Factory](https://eips.ethereum.org/EIPS/eip-1167) and save on gas costs (with the task `factorySetup`) - In rinkeby the address of the Proxy Factory is: `0xd067410a85ffC8C55f7245DE4BfE16C95329D232` and the Master Copy of the ScopeGuard: `0x13d233567817E3a38B4082217E44CBa77c06Eb7f`.
+There are two different ways to deploy it, the first one is through a normal deployment and passing arguments to the constructor (without the `proxied` flag), or, deploy the Module through a [Minimal Proxy Factory](https://eips.ethereum.org/EIPS/eip-1167) and save on gas costs (without the `proxied` flag) - The master copy and factory address can be found in the [zodiac repository](https://github.com/gnosis/zodiac/blob/master/src/factory/constants.ts) and these are the addresses that are going to be used when deploying the module through factory.

-These setup tasks requires the `owner` parameter

 _Note: Multiple safes can use the same instance of a ScopeGuard, but they will all have the same settings controlled by the same `owner`.
 In most cases it is preferable for each safe to have its own instance of ScopeGuard._